jasonbot/city-neighbor-api/README.md

 Because of time constraints, I chose to use bottle as the HTTP framework and avoid any other third-party libraries.

-To run, simply execute `python app.py` from the command line.
+To run, simply clone this repo and execute `python app.py` from the command line.

 Endpoints
 ---------